Combining pension pots at retirement

 Financial Advice and transferring defined benefit pensions

-If you need help in deciding whether to combine pots or not, you may want to speak to an independent financial adviser.
-In fact, any accepting pension provider may insist you get prior independent financial advice.
+If you need help in deciding whether to combine pots or not, you may want to speak to a regulated financial adviser.
+In fact, any accepting pension provider may insist you get prior regulated financial advice.

 Where can I find out more?